-21. If harbour operations at Vuosaari cease, the competent authority must be informed of this a minimum of six months before operations cease.
+19. If harbour operations in the South Harbour or Katajanokka Harbour area cease, the Regional State Administrative Agency of Southern Finland must be informed of this at the latest six months before operations cease.
 The notification must set out a plan regarding the closing down of the operation's administration, including a timetable (restoration measures for the area, regarding water protection, air protection, soil protection and waste management, as well as follow-up monitoring of the state of the environment).